The State of Advanced Placement

 Digital/hybrid changes, score distributions, and policy reality checks.

-Official sources: College Board AP Score Distributions (2025), All-Subjects Score Distributions (2005–2025), AP Exam Fees, Fee Reductions, Credit Policy Search, and digital transition updates (Newsroom, All Access).
+Official sources: College Board AP Score Distributions (2026), All-Subjects Score Distributions (2005–2025), AP Exam Fees, Fee Reductions, Credit Policy Search, exam modes, and digital transition updates (Newsroom, All Access).

 Where To Find Us